verrazzano/docs/content/en/docs/security/rbac/rbac.md

 ### Override system role bindings

-To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles at install time, add the Subjects to the Verrazzano CR you use to install Verrazzano, as shown in the following example:
+To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles during installation, add the Subjects to the Verrazzano CR you use to install Verrazzano, as shown in the following example:

 ```
 apiVersion: install.verrazzano.io/v1alpha1